Server-Side Rendering

 How it works

 Astro's @astrojs/react renderer calls renderToString() for each React component without wrapping the tree in a provider.
-The middleware uses AsyncLocalStorage to make the collector available to all useStyles() calls within the request.
+The middleware creates a ServerStyleCollector and binds it via AsyncLocalStorage.
+All computeStyles() calls within the request discover this collector automatically.

 - Static components (no

 client:load,client:visible, etc.): Styles are collected during SSR the same way.
-On the client, importing@tenphi/tasty/ssr/astroauto-hydrates the cache from<script data-tasty-cache>.
-The island'suseStyles()calls hit the cache during hydration.
+On the client, the hydration script (auto-injected bytastyIntegration()or manually via@tenphi/tasty/ssr/astro-client) reads the cache state from<script data-tasty-cache>and pre-populates the injector.
+The island'scomputeStyles()calls hit the cache during hydration. - The middleware reads the full response body, then injects the collected CSS into

 CSP nonce

-Same as Next.js -- call configure({ nonce: '...' }) before any rendering happens.
-The middleware reads the nonce and applies it to injected tags.
+Call configure({ nonce: '...' }) before any rendering happens.
+The middleware reads the nonce and applies it to injected <style> and <script> tags.

 Generic Framework Integration